 To get an idea of the iPhone 6 Plus's size, here it is compared to the iPhone 5s:

 Having held the iPhone 6 Plus we have to say that it wouldn't be the phone of choice for all members of the Macworld team.
 Some of us have small hands, and the iPhone 6 Plus dwarfed them.
 We could hardly grip the phone with one hand, let alone use it one handed.

 But even those of us with relatively big hands find it a little bit uncomfortable to use: not egregiously so, just slightly awkward.
 We prefer holding the iPhone 6; we sort of miss the iPhone 5s.
-And while at first we thought the iPhone 6 Plus's form would grow on us, even now, after a month or more of regular use, we're still finding it an awkward shape and size.
+And while at first we thought the iPhone 6 Plus's form would grow on us, even now, after five months of regular use, we're still finding it an awkward shape and size.